arthijayaraman-lab/CREASE-2D-Analysis-of-2D-SAXS-Profiles-to-Characterize-Anisotropic-Nanostructures-in-soft-materials/README.md

 ## Description:

+NOTE: **To generate structures now both matlab and python versions are available**

 CREASE-2D is a method implemented to analyze small angle scattering data without azimuthal averaging.CREASE-2D can identify orientational anisotropy in the structure along with other key structural parameters.
 Previously, we had developed CREASE-2D for insilico structures of ellipsoidal particle systems [To learn more check out our previous paper](https://pubs.acs.org/doi/10.1021/jacsau.4c00068).
 We have now extended our CREASE-2D workflow to SAXS profile from assembled dipeptide tube structures ![CREASE-2D](https://github.com/arthijayaraman-lab/CREASE-2D_Tubes_Exp_SAXS_Analysis/blob/main/images/FigS1.png).

 To analyze 2D raw SAXS profiles we follow these steps.